cmayorga/simple-arbitrage-flashbots/README.md

 Usage
 ======================
 1. Generate a new bot wallet address and extract the private key into a raw 32-byte format.
-2. Deploy the included BundleExecutor.sol to Ethereum, from a secured account, with the address of the newly created wallet as the constructor argument
+2. Deploy the included BundleExecutor.sol to Ethereum, from a secured account, with the address of the newly created wallet as the constructor argument, and set the BUNDLE_EXECUTOR_ADDRESS env variable to the contract address
 3. Transfer WETH to the newly deployed BundleExecutor

 _It is important to keep both the bot wallet private key and bundleExecutor owner private key secure.
 The bot wallet attempts to not lose WETH inside an arbitrage, but a malicious user would be able to drain the contract._